mishatuesday/misha-tuesday-phase-1-project/README.md

 ## Installation

-Clone repo to a local directory and run `json-server --watch db.json`
+Clone repo to a local directory and run `yarn install` or `npm install` then use `json-server --watch db.json` to serve JSON data.

+Open index.html in browser to view and use app.

 ## Usage